ChemistL/Python_DS_Basics/README.md

-# Table_Functions_Numpy
+# Intro to the Python Data Science Stack
-Focuses on table manipulating by using packages Numpy & Datascience 0.15.7
+Focuses on csv manipulating by using packages namely NumPy, SciPy, Pandas, Scikit-Learn, Jupyter and IPython and Datascience 0.15.7